react4j/react4j/docs/_docs/faq.md

 will be re-rendered when the observable and/or computed properties change and will pass new props to the generic component forcing it to re-render.
 This is slightly less optimized but allows you to create generic components like `ToggleButton` rather than domain specific `TodoToggleAllButton`.

+#### Should components implement custom shouldComponentUpdate() method?

+The `ReactArezComponent` class already implements an optimized `shouldComponentUpdate()` that will only trigger a re-render if the dependent observable/computed properties have changed, the state has changed or a shallow comparison of props produces no differences.
+In most scenarios, it is not necessary to override `shouldComponentUpdate()` but if you **need** to override the method `shouldComponentUpdate()` then it is possible however you should return true if `ReactArezComponent.hasRenderDepsChanged()` returns true to ensure integration works as expected.